mimiro-io/objectstorage-datalayer/README.md

 `flatFile.continueOnParseError` | If set to true, the line parser will log a warning and continue to parse the rest of the file on error.
 Default: false
 `flatFile.customFileName` | sets a custom string after the recorded timestamp in the file name i.e 1723634100068669184-<XXX>.txt when writing to s3.
 `flatfile.rawRecord` | If set to true, the raw record will be added to the entity as a property called `data`.
-Default: false `DeliverOnceConfig.Enabled` | If set to true, the Deliver Once feature will be activated.
+Default: false `deliverOnceConfig.enabled` | If set to true, the Deliver Once feature will be activated.
 Only supported for S3.
-`DeliverOnceConfig.AuthUrl` | The URL for authenticating with ClientId and ClientSecret.
-`DeliverOnceConfig.Audience` | The base URL for the datahub the Deliver Once pattern will send data back to.
-`DeliverOnceConfig.ClientId` | ClientId for auth.
-`DeliverOnceConfig.Dataset` | The dataset in the datahub data should be sent to.
+`deliverOnceConfig.dataset` | The dataset in the datahub data should be sent to.
-`DeliverOnceConfig.IdNamespace` | The namespace for each entity's id.
+`deliverOnceConfig.idNamespace` | The namespace for each entity's id.
-`DeliverOnceConfig.DefaultNamespace` | The namespace for properties in the entities.
+`deliverOnceConfig.defaultNamespace` | The namespace for properties in the entities.
-`DeliverOnceConfig.ClientSecret` | ClientSecret for auth.
-The value should represent the secrets name in environmental variables.

 #### Encoders.